nishant-sec/keystroke-auth/README.md

 # ⌨️ Free-Text Keystroke Dynamics Authentication

 This project introduces a passwordless authentication system that verifies your identity based on your unique typing rhythm.
-Using an ESN-SVM hybrid model, it achieves 98.7% accuracy in recognizing users from free-form text, making your typing pattern your password.
+Using an ESN-SVM hybrid model, it achieves 98.7% accuracy in recognizing users via free-text, making your typing pattern your password.

 ## Features